 Leah holds a degree in biochemistry, having completed a Masters in healthcare leadership in 2015, submitting a dissertation in ‘Clinician Perceptions of 7-day Working in Healthcare’ and is a recent Nye Bevan graduate in executive healthcare leadership.
-She has worked in the NHS for over 15 years, many of those years in operational and strategic cancer roles, also working on the project commissioning of new hospital builds and transformation projects which culminated in presenting at The Mayo Clinic in the US.
+She's worked in the NHS for over 15 years, many of them in operational and strategic cancer roles.
+She's also worked on the project commissioning of new hospital builds and transformation projects which culminated in presenting at The Mayo Clinic in the US.

-Jonathan has a strong track record in successfully delivering change within Greater Manchester and is a highly experienced medical professional, particularly in the field of maternity and neonatal services, where he has held a number of senior posts since his initial appointment in Greater Manchester in 2003.
+Jonathan has a strong track record in successfully delivering change within Greater Manchester.
+A highly experienced medical professional, particularly in the field of maternity and neonatal services, he's held a number of senior posts since his initial appointment in Greater Manchester in 2003.

 Jonathan came to Greater Manchester in 2003 when he was appointed consultant neonatologist at Salford Royal (then Hope Hospital).
 In 2008, he became clinical lead and held that role until maternity and neonatal services were decommissioned in 2011 as part of the ‘Making it Better’ reconfiguration.

 In 2011, he moved to Oldham as clinical director for neonatal services and together with colleagues led the development of a new tertiary Neonatal Intensive Care Unit (NICU), which opened in 2012 and is now well established as one of Greater Manchester’s three NICUs.

 He remained clinical director until 2016, when he was appointed as divisional clinical director of the women and children’s division.